phalcon/documentation/docs/image.md

 **NONE**

 - The `NONE` constant ignores the original image's ratio.
-- Neither width and height are required.
+- Neither width nor height are required.
 - If a dimension is not specified, the original dimension will be used.
 - If the new proportions differ from the original proportions, the image may be distorted and stretched.